A Viable Area That No One In Workers Comp Discusses

 - A very few networks to keep competitive price pressures in check

-- Locality being a large influence as shipping costs are prohibitive
+- Locality is a large influence as shipping costs are prohibitive

 2020 Update – More states started including durable medical equipment in their fee schedules.
 The medical fee schedules should not become a deterrent for DMEs.
 DMEs will be a viable area of workers comp for years to come.
 They are still a great future investment.